yshirai999/Optimal-Trading-Frequency/README.md

 # Optimal-Trading-Frequency

+- It is well known that reinforcement learning agents trading daily struggle to identify buying signals in the presence of microstructure noise and regime switches

+- Here it is assumed that a buy/sell signal is observed by the agent, who then decides the investment amount and the trading frequency

-- A reinforcement learning environment is defined for an asset that follows a GBM, but its drift and volatility are subject to regime switches
+- Specifically, a reinforcement learning environment is defined for an asset that follows a GBM, but its drift and volatility are subject to regime switches

 - The agent observes a signal (buy or sell) and chooses the frequency of trading